LemonProg/Valorant-InstaLocker/README.md

 ![Windows Security Image p2](https://online-hoster.000webhostapp.com/Images/../uploads/16619861498500188741391768775.png)

 After that you will able to open the application.
-- If you dont trust me, like if you think that a virus, trojan, backdoor or someting like that go read the code on the github repo (guy.py)
+- If you dont trust me, like if you think that a virus, trojan, backdoor or someting like that go read the code on the github repo (guy.py) and compile it your self =)

 ## Features